SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/4-PostDeployActions.md

 ## SAP BTP, Cloud Foundry Runtime (Multitenant only)

-In Cloud Foundry, our SaaS sample application requires the usage of a Credential Store instance to securely store a SAP BTP Subaccount Admin user as well as the API Service Broker credentials.
+In Cloud Foundry, the SaaS sample application requires the usage of a Credential Store instance to securely store a SAP BTP Subaccount Admin user as well as the API Service Broker credentials.

+> **Important** - This is only required for the multitenant setup of the sample application.

 1. In your Provider Subaccount, please go to the **Instances and Subscriptions** menu and click on your **\<Space>-aisaas-credstore** instance or use the **Manage Instance** button.